fannySchriwer/todo-list/README.md

 # javascript

-First assignment in javascript creating a simple todo list using localstorage. https://fannyschriwer.github.io/todo-list/
+First assignment in javascript creating a simple todo list using localstorage.
+Vanilla JS only!

+https://fannyschriwer.github.io/todo-list/